laravel/nova-docs/2.0/installation.md

 ## Customizing Nova's Authentication Guard

 Nova uses the default authentication guard defined in your `auth` configuration file.
-If you'd like to customize this guard you may set the `guard` value inside of Nova's configuration.
+If you'd like to customize this guard you may set the `guard` value inside of Nova's configuration file.

 ## Customizing Nova's Password Reset Functionality

 Nova uses the default password reset broker defined in your `auth` configuration file.
-If you'd like to customize this broker, you may set the `passwords` value inside of Nova's configuration.
+If you'd like to customize this broker, you may set the `passwords` value inside of Nova's configuration file.

 ## Authorizing Nova